growan/wca-documents/wca-regulations-2013.md

 ## <article-2><competitors><competitors> Article 2: Competitors

-- 2a) Any person may compete in a WCA competition if he:
+- 2a) Any person may compete in a WCA competition if she:
     - 2a1) Complies with WCA Regulations.
     - 2a2) Meets the competition requirements, which must be clearly announced before the competition.
     - 2a3) Is not suspended by WCA Board.